agapebondservant/mlflow-accelerator/README.md

 resources/scripts/deploy-minio.sh
 ```

-5. Build and push Docker image:  (if it has not already been built - else skip this step):
+5. Build and push Docker image:  (one-time op.
+If it has been built previously, then skip this step):
 ```
 source .env
 docker build --build-arg MLFLOW_PORT_NUM=${MLFLOW_PORT} \